Kathleen O'Brien: Biography

 Wanda the War Girl first appeared in The Sunday Telegraph on 18 July 1943.
 Wanda was reputed to be more popular with school children than Superman.
 Wanda also had a similar appeal with servicemen, with her image often painted on the sides of tanks and planes.

-After the end of the Second World War the strip was renamed Wanda and took on the mantle of an adventure/detective strip before it was abruptly terminated mid-story on 25 November 1991.
+After the end of World War II the strip was renamed Wanda and took on the mantle of an adventure/detective strip before it was abruptly terminated mid-story on 25 November 1991.
 O'Brien basing her storylines on books by Ashton Wolfe, the head of the French Sûreté, combining methods he detailed with current newspaper stories, thus Wanda was involved in struggles with black-marketeers, foreign spies and smugglers.

 The strip was subsequently collected into several comic books.
 Wanda the War Girl was published as a one-shot by Consolidated Press, whilst The Wanda Comic was the first and the fifth in Consolidated Press' Supercomic Series.

-At the same time O'Brien worked as a commercial artist and book illustrator, illustrating twelve books, including Hans Christian Andersen's The Little Mermaid (1943), Australia's first unabridged version of Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking Glass (1943), Ella Greenway's Peter Cat (1950) and Nourma Handford's Carloola Backstage: A Career Novel for Girls' (1956).
+At the same time, O'Brien worked as a commercial artist and book illustrator, illustrating twelve books, including Hans Christian Andersen's The Little Mermaid (1943), Australia's first unabridged version of Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking Glass (1943), Ella Greenway's Peter Cat (1950) and Nourma Handford's Carloola Backstage: A Career Novel for Girls' (1956).

-In 1947 she married Robert Blanche.
+In 1947, she married Robert Blanche.
 O'Brien briefly taught art at Springwood Ladies College and had a notable career as a fashion artist.
 O'Brien's illustrations appearing in advertisements for Myer, David Jones, Georges and Farmers department stores.

 Kathleen O'Brien (Blanche) died in her Hazelbrook home on 8 May 1991.